CAUC-LAB/CAUC-LAB/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+    - 教授
+    - 副教授
-    - 导师
+    - 讲师
 design:
-  show_interests: true
+  show_interests: false
   show_role: true
-  show_social: true
+  show_social: false
 ---